GregoriaRamirez/CS-499-Capstone/original_code/README.md

-\# Original Code – CS 340 Animal Shelter Project
+# Original Code – CS 340 Animal Shelter Project

-This folder contains the original version of my Animal Shelter Dashboard project, developed in CS 340.
-This version was created using Jupyter Notebook and includes the original implementation of the `AnimalShelter` class with basic CRUD operations and hardcoded credentials.
+This folder contains the original version of my Animal Shelter Dashboard project, created in CS 340: Client-Server Development.

-The enhanced version, used for my CS 499 Capstone, improves on this by:
+This version represents the starting point before enhancements were made for the CS 499 Capstone project.

-\- Modularizing the code
+The original code was developed in Jupyter Notebook and includes:

-\- Replacing hardcoded credentials with environment variables
+- A basic `AnimalShelter` class with CRUD operations

-\- Adding new filters (breed, color)
+- Hardcoded MongoDB connection credentials

-\- Implementing secure MongoDB handling and input validation
+- Early dashboard features such as a searchable data table and simple charts